singhadarsh0403/Agro-Facilitation/README.md

 Suggestions of Which Crop to Plant and When and in What Quantities.

-To run the project include node modules in the repository , and run the index file.
+To run the project include node modules in the repository , and run the src/app.js file.